DriveAgent-R1: Advancing VLM-based Autonomous Driving with Active Perception and Hybrid Thinking: Introduction

 While this active perception paradigm is powerful, indiscriminately applying tool-based active perception to all driving scenes is computationally inefficient.
 Human drivers exhibit a similar cognitive efficiency, relying on intuition for simple conditions and reserving deliberate, active exploration for complex or uncertain scenarios.
 Such an observation suggests a more intelligent paradigm dynamically adapting its thinking mode: employing efficient Text-based M-CoT for routine cases while deploying the in-depth, Tool-based M-CoT only when the situation's complexity demands it.
 To our knowledge, such an adaptive mechanism that integrates these distinct M-CoT modalities for the autonomous driving planning task remains unexplored.

 To bridge the identified gaps, we introduce \textit{DriveAgent-R1}, a novel autonomous driving agent whose design is centered on two key innovations: active perception and a hybrid-thinking framework.
 First, it pioneers active perception for high-level behavioral planning.
 Leveraging a Tool-based M-CoT, \textit{DriveAgent-R1} proactively seeks visual evidence to resolve uncertainty, grounding its decisions in verifiable perception (See Fig.~\ref{fig:example}).
 This is enabled by a multi-turn interactive framework centered around a specialized Vision Toolkit, which empowers the agent to acquire diverse visual information on an as-needed basis rather than passively processing redundant multi-view data~\citep{LightEMMA,hu2023_uniad,sun2025sparsedrive}.
-Second, we are the first to introduce a Hybrid-Thinking framework to an autonomous driving agent.
+Second, we introduce a Hybrid-Thinking framework to an autonomous driving agent.
 It innovatively integrates efficient Text-based M-CoT with in-depth Tool-based M-CoT, allowing the agent to adaptively switch its thinking mode based on scene complexity.
 We cultivate this capability through a three-stage progressive training strategy.
 Following an initial supervised fine-tuning (SFT) stage, the agent undergoes a novel Cascaded Reinforcement Learning (Cascaded RL) phase.
 In this core phase, our proposed Mode-Partitioned GRPO (MP-GRPO) algorithm first strengthens each thinking mode individually and then trains the agent to adaptively select the optimal one.
 On the Drive-Internal, which features a diverse set of long-tail scenarios, and public nuScenes datasets, our 3B \textit{DriveAgent-R1} achieves performance competitive with top-tier models like GPT-5~\citep{OpenAI2024gpt5} and human drivers, while maintaining deployment-friendly efficiency.
 Crucially, ablation studies confirm this success is genuinely grounded in visual evidence rather than textual shortcuts, validating our active perception and hybrid-thinking framework as a path toward safer, more interpretable autonomous driving.

 Our main contributions are summarized as follows: \begin{enumerate}[leftmargin=*,itemsep=2pt,topsep=3pt] \item We pioneer an \textbf{active perception} framework for high-level driving planning.
 The agent proactively invokes a vision toolkit to ground decisions in visual evidence, enhancing reasoning and reliability.

 \item We introduce a \textbf{hybrid-thinking framework} that adaptively balances efficient text-only reasoning with robust, tool-augmented visual analysis.
 This is enabled by a novel \textbf{three-stage progressive training strategy} centered on Cascaded RL.